AnonymousPlanet/thgtoa/guide.md

 -   Wear sunglasses in addition to the facemask and baseball cap to mitigate identification from your eyes features.

-(Note that if you intend to use these where advancfed facial recognition systems have been installed, these measures could also flag as you as suspicious by themselves and trigger a human check)
+(Note that if you intend to use these where advanced facial recognition systems have been installed, these measures could also flag as you as suspicious by themselves and trigger a human check)

 ## Phishing: